Bilgates567/Html-Css-Js-FullCourse/Html-Course1.md

-# 🌐 HTML Full Course - Basic to Advanced with Tags, Properties, and Examples

 Welcome to the **HTML Full Course**!
 This GitHub README provides a complete, topic-wise breakdown of HTML from basic to advanced concepts with tag descriptions, attributes, and usage examples.